NoleStites/NoleStites.github.io/README.md

 <img src="Nole_Holding_Apple.jpg" width="300px">

 # About Me
+I’m a graduate student pursuing a Master of Library and Information Science at [Louisiana State University](https://www.lsu.edu/) with a strong interest in digital humanities.
+With a background in computer science, I’m passionate about using technology to support access to cultural heritage, digital scholarship, and interdisciplinary research.
+I’m especially drawn to opportunities that combine library services, digital tools, and the humanities to enhance how information is preserved, presented, and explored.

 I graduated with a B.S. in Computer Science from [Southern Oregon University](https://sou.edu/) in March 2025.

-I have a passion for education and have created a web application called [Graph Creator](https://nolestites.com/GraphCreator) to help students and faculty with their work.
+I have a passion for education and have created a web application called [Graph Creator](https://nolestites.com/GraphCreator) to help students with their education and faculty with their work.

 I am research-focused, having always been curious about many things in life.
 I work to understand why things are the way they are or how to improve them.
 An instance of this is my funded [Quantum Computing Research](https://github.com/NoleStites/STEM-REx).

-I reside in [Houston, TX](https://en.wikipedia.org/wiki/Houston) with my two sweet dogs Kashyyyk and Weasley.
+I reside in [Houston, TX](https://en.wikipedia.org/wiki/Houston) with my two sweet dogs Kashyyyk and Weasley, but am looking to relocate.

 # Education
+**Master of Library and Information Science** - <i style="color:green;font-weight:bold;">Louisiana State University</i><br>
+DATE: JULY 2025 - PRESENT • BATON ROUGE, LOUISIANA

 **Bachelor of Science in Computer Science** - <i style="color:green;font-weight:bold;">Southern Oregon University</i><br>
 GRADUATION DATE: MARCH 2025 • ASHLAND, OREGON • 3.9 GPA
 - Member of Computer Science Club